markhull/markhull.github.io/hulles_style.md

 ---
 layout: page
-title: Hulles Gangnam Java Style Guide
+title: Hulles Java Style Guide
 permalink: /style/
 published: true
 ---

-This is the official **Hulles Gangnam Java™ Style Guide**, accept no substitute.
+This is the official **Hulles Java™ Style Guide**, accept no substitute.
 It is based on [Google's Java Guide](https://google.github.io/styleguide/javaguide.html), which is reproduced below, along with the differences between Hulles' and Google's style.

 ## Divergence From Google's Guide

-These are the differences between Hulles Gangnam Java Style and Google Java Style; the differences are also hightlighted below in the reproduced Google document.
+These are the differences between Hulles Java Style and Google Java Style; the differences are also hightlighted below in the reproduced Google document.

 4.2 Block indentation s/b **+4** spaces, vs. +2 in Google.